 Pay a Visit to Your New Home

-If the new home isn’t too far away, visit it in advance to help children become familiar with the house, the property and the area.
+If the new home isn’t too far away, visit it in advance to help children become familiar with the house, the property, and the area.
 It will also make it real, rather than an abstract concept.
 Be sure to point out spots that will be of particular interest to them: a new school, the hockey rink, the ice-cream stand, etc.

 Involve Your Kids in the Moving Process

 There are many ways to involve the children in the moving process so they can feel part of the decision and have some control over their futures.
 One option is to allow them to choose the colour and decorations for their new bedrooms.
-Another is to let them assist in packing a box or two of non-breakable items and labelling it for the correct room in the new house.
+Another is to let them assist in packing a box or two of non-breakable items and labeling it for the correct room in the new house.
 This will help assure them that their belongings won’t get lost.